MihneaMocanu/Journey-Journal/README.md

-# Acesta este proiectul la Tehnologii Web
+# Web project for university